PowerLoom/audit-protocol/README.md

 For the details of each component, refer to [component details](https://github.com/PowerLoom/pooler/blob/dockerify/README.md#major-components).

 ## Architecture Details
-Details about the working of various components are present in [Introduction](docs/Introduction.md) if you're interested to know more about Audit Protocol.
+Details about the working of various components of Audit Protocol are present in [Introduction](docs/Introduction.md) if you're interested to know more about Audit Protocol.